mulesoft-assets/template-sfdc2db-user-broadcast/README.md

 The integration is triggered by a poll defined in the flow that is going to trigger the application, querying newest SalesForce updates/creations matching a filter criteria and executing the batch job.
 During the Process stage, each SFDC User will be filtered depending on, if it has an existing matching user in the database The last step of the Process stage will group the users and insert/update them in database.
-Finally during the On Complete stage the Template will logoutput statistics data into the console.
+Finally during the On Complete stage the Template will log output statistics data into the console.

 # Considerations <a name="considerations"/>

 To make this Anypoint Template run, there are certain preconditions that must be considered.
 All of them deal with the preparations in both source and destination systems, that must be made in order for all to run smoothly. **Failling to do so could lead to unexpected behavior of the template.**